 Regina Gwynn, CEO of TresseNoire and Co-Founder, Black Women Talk Tech

 On the latest episode, Corynne L. Corbett chats with Regina Gwynn, CEO of TresseNoire, a virtual beauty coach designed to provide custom haircare solutions for women with textured hair.
-They discuss how Regina moved from a job in product development at Macy's to management consultant after she received her MBA, to ultimately, entrepreneurship.
+They discuss how Regina moved from a job in product development at Macy's to a management consultant after she received her MBA, to ultimately, entrepreneurship.
 Regina shares the valuable lessons learned in corporate America that she still uses today.

 I think beauty was a destination for me because now that I've been working in beauty for the past six years, I recognize how much power women have in owning who they are, how they appear to the public, to society and to themselves.
 And so it's extremely exciting to to be able to help influence and help support women see themselves the way that they want to.
 I'm owning that sense of self is something that can change with a lipstick, or a hairstyle, or a bit of mascara.